 I am a neuroscientist and neural engineer developing neurophysiologically-based brain computer interfaces (BCIs).
-My main objective is to augment human capabilities using BCIs, with a particular focus on improving functional outcomes in patients with severe movement disabilities from brain injury or disease.
-This work is driven by a fundamental understanding of how the brain represents and encodes movement-related information.
+My main objective is to augment human capabilities using BCIs.
+This work is driven by a fundamental understanding of how the brain represents and encodes information.
 By integrating basic neuroscience with statistical signal processing, machine learning, and kinematic engineering, I seek to translate these principles into long-term stable neuroprosthetic systems.

 Brain computer interface (BCI) control of a robotic arm and hand in a paralyzed patient